 As you set out from Puerto Williams, you’ll ascend Cerro Bandera, reaching heights of 550m.a.s.l, before making your way to Laguna del Salto, where you’ll spend your first night under the star-studded Patagonian sky.
 Over the following days, you’ll traverse remote valleys offering breathtaking vistas of the dramatic peaks that give the trail its name—the famous “teeth” of Navarino.
 Along the way, you’ll catch glimpses of Cape Horn in the distance, marking the end of the American continent and serving as a reminder of the sheer remoteness of this wild and rugged landscape.
 With its rugged beauty and sense of adventure, the Dientes de Navarino Trail promises an unforgettable hiking experience for those brave enough to take on its challenge.

-3. Cerro Castillo Trail
+3. Hiking the Cerro Castillo Trail

 Location: Reserva Cerro Castillo, Aysen Region (Coyhaique Region), Chile